 Fishers Startup Creates Pajamas for Menopausal Women

 A pair of entrepreneurs from Fishers has launched a sleepwear company targeting women going through menopause.
 CoolRevolution PJs was founded in March 2018 by Laura Musall and Mindy Ford after Musall had difficulty dealing with night sweats and the inability to find pajamas to help.
-The result is a collection of cooling pajamas made with natural bamboo-based material.
-In an interview with Business of Health Reporter Kylie Veleta, Ford said the decision to use bamboo came from conversations with many people.
+The result is a collection of cooling pajamas made with naturally cooling fabric.
+In an interview with Business of Health Reporter Kylie Veleta, Ford said the decision to use a blend of fabric including rayon from bamboo came from conversations with many people.
 (See the whole story and watch the video.)

 Women Develop Cooling Pajamas to Help Women with Night Sweats

-Laura and Mindy consulted with medical experts and textile experts and came across a fabric made of bamboo, which has all the qualities they were looking for, plus more.
+Laura and Mindy consulted with medical experts and textile experts and came across a fabric that had all the qualities they were looking for, plus more.
 It's a natural fiber that keeps you cool when you get hot, and warm when you get cold.
 It's breathable, absorbs moisture, dries quickly and is antibacterial.
 Plus, it's buttery soft against your skin.
 (Watch the video.)

 Current Publishing: Women Launch Sleepwear Business